What Is Bandwidth Throttling (and How You Can Solve it)Posted June 20, 2018, 9:44 a.m. by Serina Rajagukguk

 How to Know if You've Been Bandwidth-Throttled

-Test your speed on a regular basis and log it.
+Test your speed regularly and log it.
 By recording your speed, you'll know what you usually have during peak and non-peak hours.

 And then, if your speed suddenly gets poor, think about how you've used the Internet lately.

 Have you been uploading and downloading a huge amount of data?
-If yes, it is possible that you're experiencing a bandwidth control.
+If yes, you may be experiencing a bandwidth control.

 Also, try to open a few websites.
 If all the bandwidth-hungry websites are inaccessible while the "normal" ones are smooth sailing, your ISP may be throttling you.